sachajw/devops-adventure/README.md

 ## Disclaimer:
 - Please read and explore the documentation for each subject
-- This is a map to help you navigate what to learn in the spirit of [Ortelius](https://en.wikipedia.org/wiki/Abraham_Ortelius) and you are the explorer
+- This is a map to help you navigate what to learn in the spirit of [Abraham Ortelius](https://en.wikipedia.org/wiki/Abraham_Ortelius)
 - Please help us improve the map

 ## Organisations